Volkswagen Logo

 Average Working Hours

 Average working hours vary: office roles average 37–40 hours per week, with occasional overtime during peak projects.
 Production and shift workers follow scheduled shifts that can include early mornings, nights, and weekends depending on plant needs.
-Overtime is compensated according to local rules.
+Overtime is paid according to local rules.

 Attrition Rate & Layoff History